vinceblake/alfred-worldanvil/README.md

 4. Double-click the field to the right of `script_path` to paste in--you guessed it--the path to your `wasearch.py` file.
 Mine, for example, is `/users/vince/Code/alfred-worldanvil/wasearch.py`.
 I recommend you avoid having spaces anywhere in that path.

+5. Click Import, and you're done!

+---

-5. By default, `ao` will be used to open an article for viewing and `ae` will be used to open it for editing.
+By default, `ao` will be used to open an article for viewing and `ae` will be used to open it for editing.
 You can set these to whatever you like.